AjKundnani/Gen1-TrustedLaunch/README.md

 Newer OS like Windows Server 2022 Azure Edition require UEFI, Windows 11 requires UEFI & vTPM as pre-requisite for installation.
 Additionally, for enabling [Azure Compute security benchmark](https://learn.microsoft.com/azure/governance/policy/samples/guest-configuration-baseline-windows#secured-core) (like Secure Boot), UEFI support in OS is mandatory.

+You can now upgrade existing Gen1 (BIOS) VMs to Trusted launch by on-boarding to preview at **https://aka.ms/Gen1ToTLUpgrade**.
 This repository provides end users with PowerShell script-based guidance which they can self-execute & upgrade existing Gen1 (BIOS) VMs to Gen2 (UEFI) VMs.

 ## Pre-Requisites

 Pre-Requisite    |    Description
 -|-
+On-board subscription for preview    |    Register for **Gen1 to Trusted launch upgrade preview** at https://aka.ms/Gen1ToTLUpgrade.
 [Az PowerShell Module](https://learn.microsoft.com/powershell/azure/what-is-azure-powershell)    |    Required cmdlets for Azure Platform.
 VM Contributor rights on Gen1 VM resource group.    |    Required RBAC permissions to modify and re-deploy Gen1 VM.
 VM is in allocated / Running state.    |    Required to read current state and configuration of Gen1 VM and execute MBR to GPT conversion.